watxaut/flask-project/readme.md

-This "Flask Project" repository is intended to give a class about how to create a Flask app with Python.
+This "Flask Project" repository is intended to teach about how to create a Flask app with Python.
 There is also some advanced Python programming (decorators), some tips about git and some bad jokes.

 # Prerequisites
 * Python lists - Dictionaries